OpenAT/online/addons-own/fso_rest_api/sphinx_doc/models/sale_orders.rst

 """""""""""""""""""""
 Free text.
 Ideally, this is the website URL on which the order was placed.

+``price_unit``
+"""""""""""""""""""""
+The donation amount or the price of a single product unit.

+``product_uos_qty``
+"""""""""""""""""""""
+Quantity of the donation or product.

+- For donations, the quantity should be 1
+- For products, set the actual quantity

 ``price_donate``
 """""""""""""""""""""
-The product price or donation amount for this order line.
+The donation amount or the sum of all the product units (``price_unit`` x ``product_uos_qty``).

+``payment_interval_id``
+"""""""""""""""""""""""
+The foreign key to the interval (:ref:`product_payment_interval`) of the recurring donation.

+- For donations, the interval can be anything that ``product.template`` allows.
+- For products, use the ``id`` for the interval ``once-only``.

 ``zgruppedetail_ids``
 """""""""""""""""""""
 A list of foreign keys to :ref:`frst_zgruppedetail`.
-For donations, use this to specify sponsorship for a specific project, person, or animal.
+For donations, use this to specify the sponsorship type and to select a specific project, person, or animal.

+..
+HINT:: Consult DataDialog for correct combinations.

 ..
     Commented: in case sill needed